berkeleyGamedev/DecalWebsite/pages/projects/project2/project2.md

 * Describe how your group incorporated the theme

 ## Themes/Ideas
-To better emulate the game jam experience, you are required to incorporate the theme **splatter**!
+To better emulate the game jam experience, you are required to incorporate the theme **combustion**!
 It should be easy to tell what theme your group followed at a glance, but in case it is not, you are given the opportunity to elaborate in the reflection.

 ## Roles